Published in Correlation, a referred journal of research in astrology, Volume 26 (1) 2008.

 “I don't think C. doubled the numbers because in that case raw frequencies would all be even numbers.
 But in Figures 3 and 5, I found 13 even and 14 uneven numbers after converting the graph information into numbers.
 After combining the numbers of the three choice categories (1st, 2nd, 3rd), I find 6 even numbers and 4 uneven numbers, again not suspicious.”

-“yet fail at the end due to insufficient data returned”.
+However, after reflection, despite the raw frequencies, this reviewer still suspects that the actual number of astrologers who actually participated is lower than that.
+Otherwise, Carlson would not have been so desperate in his “FAVORING’ letter to say “yet fail at the end due to insufficient data returned”.
 N=25 astrologers/116 judgments is not ‘insufficient data returned’.
 In addition, the reviewer ran across a comment from Weed (1986) that when the matching profiles arrived, there was a ‘precipitous drop’ in the number of participating astrologers.
 It comes down to one of those most uncomfortable moments in science when we believe in the statistics or we believe in our eyes.

 N=15 astrologers, or less, at an average matching rate of 1.75, is ‘insufficient data returned’.
 N=15 astrologers is based upon 224 data envelopes mailed versus 116 returned.
 This is a return ratio of 52%.
 Applying this return rate to the number of astrologers mailed to and we get the numbers of 28 X 52% = 14.5 astrologers.
 At a ‘typical number’ of matchings at 4 per astrologer, then 14.5 X 4 = 58.
 The number 58 is exactly 50% 0f the 116 judgments reported.
 If 14.5 astrologers did the measured average number of matchings of 1.75, then 14.5 X 1.75 = a total number of judgments of 25, which is insufficient data.